UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 ['I always los', ' at l', 'ast on', ' sock wh', 'n I do laundry.']
 ```

-This argument uses the character “e” to separate string are and discards
+This argument uses the character “e” to separate the string and discards
 the separator.

 Why is it returned in square brackets though?